Report WritingTemplatesPentesting

 The Finding Template

-Every finding in your report should follow this structure consistently:
+Every finding in your pentest report template should follow this structure consistently:

 Finding title: One sentence.
 Vulnerability type, affected component, impact.